 Dividends.
-The holders of our ordinary shares are entitled to such dividends as may be declared by our board of directors subject to the Companies Law.
+The holders of our ordinary shares are entitled to such dividends as may be declared by our board of directors subject to the Companies Law (2013 Revision) of the Cayman Islands, or Companies Law.

 Voting Rights.
 Each ordinary share is entitled to one vote on all matters upon which the ordinary shares are entitled to vote.
 Voting at any meeting of shareholders is by show of hands unless a poll is demanded.
 A poll may be demanded by the chairman of our board of directors or any other shareholder or shareholders collectively present in person or by proxy and holding at least ten percent of the shares giving a right to attend and vote at the meeting.